 - Weight.
 Since we are looking at flippable mattresses, their weight is important.
 You probably don’t want anything extremely heavy that would require too much effort to flip.
 So, don’t forget to check the specifications when shopping.

 - Size.
 While Queen is the most popular mattress size, it might not be enough for some sleepers, especially if the mattress has weak edges and thus, offers less sleeping space.
 To upgrade to King, you will have to pay a bit more, but you will get extra width and more space for you and your partner.
+As for solo sleepers, Queen is typically a perfect solution if they enjoy sprawling in bed.
+A Full or a Twin XL mattress can also accommodate one adult comfortably in most cases.

 - Compatibility with adjustable beds.
 This one is not a necessity for most people, but can always be a great bonus.
 Most foam and latex mattresses are compatible with adjustable frames.
 As for hybrid models, the ones using individually wrapped coils for the support core are typically compatible with adjustable beds.